torvalds/linux/Documentation/virtual/kvm/amd-memory-encryption.rst

                 __u32 len;              /* length of memory region to decrypt */ };

-The command returns an error if the guest policy does not allow debugging.
+The command returns an error if the guest policy does not allow deging.

 8. KVM_SEV_DBG_ENCRYPT
 ----------------------

-The KVM_SEV_DEBUG_ENCRYPT command can be used by the hypervisor to request the firmware to encrypt the data at the given memory region.
+The KVM_SEV_DE_ENCRYPT command can be used by the hypervisor to request the firmware to encrypt the data at the given memory region.

 Parameters (in): struct kvm_sev_dbg